JabbaIT/IIS-Log-Cleaner-Windows-Service/README.md

 ### Getting Started

 ## To Install
-To install within CMD prompt run IISLogsCleanerService.exe install
+To install within CMD prompt run `IISLogsCleanerService.exe install`

-(`IISLogsCleanerService.exe install`)

 **_This will install the service and startup type is manual._**